uddina/crafting-sample-app/README.md

 Open your browser and navigate to `http://localhost:3001` to see the client in action.
 You can interact with the client to craft items and see the server generate signatures.

 1. Login with Passport
-2. Click on the `Execute` on `Mint wood` recipe to receive 10 wood
+2. Click on the `Execute` on `Craft wood` recipe to receive 10 wood
-3. Click on the `Execute` on `Mint metal` recipe to receive 2 metal
+3. Click on the `Execute` on `Craft metal` recipe to receive 2 metal
 4. Click on the `Execute` on `Craft spear` recipe to craft 1 spear using 10 wood and 2 metal